jeromecoupe/webstoemp/_posts/2014-11-02-manipulate-craft-elementcriteriamodel-with-twig.md

 3. Use Twig's array filters [merge](http://twig.sensiolabs.org/doc/filters/merge.html) and [slice](http://twig.sensiolabs.org/doc/filters/slice.html) to assemble those arrays of ids into a single one using the array we created in step one.
 4. Use `craft.entries.id(myCustomArray).fixedOrder(true).find()` to output exactly the entries you want using your newly created array of entry ids.

-Let's go through a few use cases for that technique.
+Let's go through a few use cases for that pattern.

 ## Complement user-selected entries with recent entries